 Guidelines for visiting researchers

 Thank you for your interest in our collections!
 We appreciate the opportunity to share our collections with a wider audience.
 These guidelines are designed to help make your research experience a bit easier.
 Please feel free to ask any staff member if you have further questions!

-The collections spaces are open 9-4 Monday-Friday.
+The collections spaces are open 9 a.m. to 4 p.m.
+Monday through Friday.
 If you need to work outside of these hours, please let the collections manager know early on so that arrangements can be made.
 Please do not expect to stay late or come in on weekends unless you have made prior arrangements with the collection manager.

 Specimen Care and Handling:

 Gloves are not necessary for some of the specimens.
 The collection manager will let you know of any specific handling concerns.
 Please move the specimens as little as possible to reduce the risk of damage.
 Ask for help when moving heavy, awkward, or fragile specimens.

 Food and Drink:

 Food is not allowed in any of the collections areas.
 Check with the collection manager about drinks such as coffee.

 We allow photography on all of the earth sciences collections.
 You can request existing photographs from the collection manager.
 If you are going to use a photograph of a IMNH specimen (even if you took it) in a publication, you must fill out the IMNH Use and Reproduction Form to obtain approval and proper citation.